Skip to content

 1. The exception is logged with the plugin’s logger

-2. The plugin transitions to DISABLED state
+2. The plugin transitions to FAILED state

 @Override